jinkoso/jinko-mcp/README.md

    npm login
    ```

-2. Update the version number in package.json if needed:
+2. Update the version number in package.json if needed (current version is 0.0.5):
    ```bash
    npm version patch  # or minor or major
    ```